dalehamel/ruby-static-tracing/README.md

 Ultimately, tracing is just a fancy `printf` in a lot of ways.
 If plain ol' `puts` and log statements get the job done with an acceptable performance overhead, use'm!

 The same is true for metrics, if you have something like statsd that might be a better way to get the data you're looking for.

+This type of tracing access at performance analysis, as you can easily generate latency histograms and perform other aggregation functions on scalar data.

 ## Ruby tracing